 If you have always wanted to know how to make ricotta cheese, then look no further!

-Homemade Ricotta Cheese is really easy to make with just milk, cream, salt and lemon juice and so much tastier than store bought cheese!
+Homemade Ricotta Cheese is really easy to make with just milk, cream, salt, and lemon juice and so much tastier than store bought cheese!

-Cheesemakers learnt how to make ricotta cheese as a by-product of the cheese-making process.
+Cheesemakers learned how to make ricotta cheese as a by-product of the cheese-making process.
 Ricotta is Italian for ‘recooked’ or ‘twice cooked’ and in fact, was traditionally made from leftover whey.
 A little milk was added to the leftover whey and then reheated to make fresh whey ricotta cheese.
 Today much of the ricotta cheese is made from whole milk similar to this recipe.

 You’ll love learning how to make ricotta because it’s:-

-- Fresh - you won’t get anything fresher than homemade cheese and you’ll really notice the difference.
+- Fresh – you won’t get anything fresher than homemade cheese and you’ll really notice the difference.
 By choosing a good quality dairy, you have control over the finished product.
+Whether it’s Italian Ricotta Cheese, German Homemade Quark, or other fresh cheese recipes, the best quality dairy is important.

-- Flavorful - homemade ricotta cheese is more flavorsome than the store bought variety because you have complete control over the quality of ingredients.
-High quality ingredients result in a better more flavorful ricotta cheese.
+- Flavorful – homemade ricotta cheese is more flavorsome than the store-bought variety because you have complete control over the quality of ingredients.
+High-quality ingredients result in a better more flavorful ricotta cheese.

-For complete ingredient quantities and full instructions, please scroll to the printable recipe card bottom of the page.
+For complete ingredient quantities and full instructions, please scroll to the printable recipe card at the bottom of the page.

 Ingredients